-Coded clinical data are audited against national clinical coding standards.
-Clinical coding audit must be objective and provide value to the local organisation by highlighting and promoting the benefits of taking remedial actions to improve data quality and processes as well as acknowledging evidence of best practice.
+Coded clinical data are audited against National Clinical Coding Standards.
+Clinical coding audit must be objective and provide value to the local organisation by highlighting and promoting the benefits of taking remedial actions to improve data quality, processes and training as well as acknowledging evidence of best practice.

 When there are documentation discrepancies or recurring reporting issues which are outside the remit or control of the clinical coding department, the audit report should highlight these to be addressed through the local information governance and clinical governance arrangements.
 Local coding policy and procedure documents should be inspected as part of a clinical coding audit to ensure these:

-- are up-to-date - evidence local agreements and implementation - have been applied consistently - do not contravene national clinical coding standards.
+- Are up-to-date - Evidence local agreements and implementation - Have been applied consistently - Do not contravene National Clinical Coding Standards.

-Terminology to OPCS-4 cross-maps
+SNOMED CT to OPCS-4 maps